gbennett90/Car-Price-Prediction/README.md

 This will open the application in your default web browser.

-How to Use the App
+How to Use the App:
 Open the application in your browser.

 Use the dropdown menus to select the details of the car you want to get a price prediction for, including: